-While there was not enough information to conduct a cost-benefit analysis, the review identified a lot of information regarding the costs of various EM programmes and the potential savings that they may make when compared to imprisonment.

-The cost of the EM programme varies depending upon the type of technology employed, with RF systems costing less than GPS systems, and passive technology being less expensive than active technology, which reports in real time.
+While there was not enough information to conduct a cost-benefit analysis, review one identified a lot of information regarding the costs of various EM programmes and the potential savings when compared to imprisonment.
+The cost of the EM programme varies depending upon the type of technology employed.
+RF systems cost less than GPS systems and passive technology is less expensive than active technology, which reports in real time.
 Both types of technology are cheaper than imprisonment, however.
-Nevertheless, EM is more expensive than traditional parole or probation, which does not include this type of monitoring.
+Nevertheless, EM is more expensive than traditional parole or probation which does not include this type of monitoring.

-A number of costs must be taken into account when assessing the price of an EM programme, including equipment that the participant wears (the tag itself) and the receiver box located in their home, the charging equipment and the transmitter they carry with them.
+A number of costs must be taken into account when assessing the price of an EM programme, including:

+- equipment the participant wears (the tag itself)

+- the receiver box located in their home

+- the charging equipment

+- the transmitter they carry with them

-There are also costs associated with the staff required for the programme (including training and holiday time), the equipment and property rental for the monitoring centre, and the potential costs to the police force if they are expected to respond to a breach in the conditions of the EM programme by the participant.
+There are also costs associated with the:

+- staff required for the programme (including training and holiday time) - equipment and property rental for the monitoring centre - potential costs to the police force if they are expected to respond to a breach in the conditions of the EM programme by the participant

-However, some programmes in the USA can require the participant to contribute towards the costs of the programme, often using a sliding scale relative to the income level of that participant.
-This is not currently a component of programmes in Europe, however.
+However, some programmes in the USA can require the participant to contribute towards the costs of the programme.
+This often uses a sliding scale, which is relative to the income level of that participant.
+This is not currently a component of programmes in Europe however.